Here is a brief description of our journey through hospitals and the steps we made to come back to Berlin from Cape Verde.

 Cape Verde, Sao Pedro island, Mindelo hospital

-Las Palmas, University Hospital of Gran Canaria – Dr. Negrin
+Las Palmas, University Hospital of Gran Canaria Dr. Negrin

 At this time he was breathing through a tube installed through his mouth.
-This was extremely uncomfortable and Jan instinctively kept biting into the tube which was very dangerous as he could potentially bite a hole in it.
+This was extremely uncomfortable and Jan instinctively was kept on biting into the tube which was very dangerous in case he would make a hole in it.

 He seemed to recognize us and was smiling when listening to our voices.
-Over the next few days, he was more in a sleeping mode.
-When I ask him now if he remembers this time, he doesn’t say much.
+Next days he was more in a sleeping mode.
+When I ask him now if he remembers this time, he can’t say much.

 Berlin, Charité hospital